sirrodgepodge/morgan-body/README.md

     dateTimeFormat: (default: 'utc', available: ['clf', 'iso', 'utc', 'local']), lets you specify dateTime format logged if "logDateTime" option is true (otherwise dateTime not logged anyways) if "local" is specified, time is logged in the local timezone.
 You also specify any other timezone by passing the "timezone" option along with `dateTimeFormat = "local"`

-    timezone: (default : local timezone), time will be logged in the specified timezone. e.g. "EST", Asia/Kolkata" (for Indian Standard Time), etc. Internally uses "momentjs" for interpreting the timezone, and if specified timezone is not understood by momentjs, falls back to using the local timezone.
+    timezone: (default : local timezone), time will be logged in the specified timezone. e.g. "EST", "America/Los_Angeles", "Asia/Kolkata" (for Indian Standard Time), etc. Internally uses "momentjs" for interpreting the timezone, and if specified value is not understood by momentjs, falls back to using the local timezone.
+(Please have a look at https://momentjs.com/timezone/ for list of supported timezones).

     logReqUserAgent: (default: true), setting to false disables logging request user agent,